-U.S. Bank has announced that it’ll be launching a new credit card soon called the U.S. Bank Smartly Visa Signature Card.
-It’s a card that’ll earn 2% cashback everywhere which isn’t particularly exciting seeing as there are many cards on the market with that earning rate.
+U.S. Bank has launched a new credit card soon called the U.S. Bank Smartly Visa Signature Card.
+The card earns 2% cashback everywhere, which isn’t particularly exciting seeing as there are many cards on the market with that earning rate.

-What does make it far more eye-catching is the fact that it’ll be possible to boost the total earnings up to 4% cashback.
+What does make it far more eye-catching is the fact that it’s possible to boost the total earnings up to 4% cashback.

-As you can see, you’ll have to have $100,000 deposited with U.S. Bank in order to earn the highest 4% cashback rate.
-That could be a steep ask for many people, but you don’t have to hold that amount in cash in a Smartly Savings account.
+As you can see, you’ll have to deposit $100K with U.S. Bank in order to earn that 4% cashback rate.
+That’s a steep ask for many people, but you don’t have to hold that amount in cash in a Smartly Savings account.
 Instead, you can have $25 in that savings account and the remainder in any mix of the following types of account:

 That’s useful because the Smartly Savings account is currently only offering 4.1% APY.
 Although that’s a solid rate, there are many savings accounts out there offering at least 5.1% APY.